 I can abide that conditioning, or I can choose instead to focus on empowering other people so they don’t need me.
 That’s what being a 10x developer means to me, and teaching is my attempt to be one.

-And the fact that white supremacy culture turns choices about making other people productive into sacrificial choices makes us all, collectively, worse off.
+Our culture turns choices about making other people productive into sacrificial choices.
+And that makes us all, collectively, worse off.

 Just kidding.
 I’ve been ranting on this blog for 7 years.
 You think I’m done?